 Nursing@USC students must complete 49 credit hours of coursework and 784 clinical hours.
-Students required to take the bridge course prior to admission will complete 51 credits.
+Students who are required to take the bridge course prior to admission will complete 51 credits.
 The program is offered on a full-time (five semesters) and part-time (eight semesters) basis and can be completed in 21 to 33 months.
 To see full-time and part-time options, visit our Course Schedules page.

 Some students may also be required to complete a bridge course before beginning the program.
 The 2-credit preparatory course will be required for admitted students who have one or more of the following:

 A grade of C+ or lower in undergraduate anatomy and physiology

-- A grade of C+ or lower in undergraduate microbiology and chemistry
+A grade of C+ or lower in undergraduate microbiology and chemistry

-- A cumulative average grade of C+ or lower in undergraduate science courses
+A cumulative average grade of C+ or lower in undergraduate science courses

-- An undergraduate/BSN completed overseas
+An undergraduate/BSN completed overseas

-- Academic transcripts more than 5 years old
+Academic transcripts more than 5 years old

-- No undergraduate science courses beyond anatomy and physiology
+No undergraduate science courses beyond anatomy and physiology